dragonfly-science/dragonfly-website/content/publications/berkenbusch_distribution_2015.md

 ---
 pdf: FAR-2015-17-Toheroa-2013-14.pdf
-tags: katrin, edward, phil, shellfish, dragonfly
+tags: katrin, edward, philipp, fisheries, dragonfly
 ---
 The surf clam toheroa (*Paphies ventricosa*) is endemic to New Zealand, where it inhabits the intertidal